 Public engagement with research opportunities

-If you would like to develop a public engagement with research (PER) activity as part of the Museum’s existing series of events and exhibitions, please email the team.
-We welcome activities such as film screenings, short talks, workshops and object-handling sessions that can form part of our annual events, including our late-night openings and day festivals.
+We have welcomed a variety of Public Engagement with Research (PER) activities at the Museum such as film screenings, short talks, workshops and object-handling sessions that can form part of our annual events, including our late-night openings and day festivals.
 We also look to connect with researchers whose work may link to the themes of our temporary exhibitions, displays and programming lines, and welcome discussion to explore new activity and display ideas.
-If your research relates to, and could enrich any of our upcoming programme areas, get in touch.

 Beyond the Binary, February (January 2019 to November 2020)